Menu

 http://andrewsforest.oregonstate.edu/data/studies/ms01/dewpt_vpd_calculations.pdf

-Description: Sensor data streams via wifi into files at the headquarters.
+Description: Sensor data streams via WiFi into file servers located at Oregon State University College of Forestry.
 The files are run through GCE Data Toolbox, which is a comprehensive software framework for metadata-based analysis, quality control, transformation and management of ecological data sets. https://gce-lter.marsci.uga.edu/public/im/tools/data_toolbox.htm.
 The files are provided on the provisional data page.
 For processing into final formats, these files are processed through a Python script called Fastbridge where data visualization is possible and QC/QA validation and report logs occur.
 Data ranges are checked, specific statistical analysis are performed, data are transformed into final FSDB format.

 Citation: Sheldon, Wade M. 2002.
 GCE Data Toolbox for MATLAB.
 Georgia Coastal Ecosystems LTER, University of Georgia, Athens.